g2nb/nbtools/README.md

-# nbtool-manager
+# nbtools
-A lightweight manager for registering and browsing Jupyter tools
+A framework for creating user-friendly widgets and tools in Jupyter Notebook.

 ## Notebook Tool Manager API